SeiryuZ/HemeWeb/proposal/README.md

 Above image illustrate the workflow of HemeLB simulation that require multiple steps before results can be produced.
-First, a 2D image of a blood vessel is needed to be piped into a geometrical model reconstruction script to construct a 3D model of the blood vessel.
+First, a 2D image of a blood vessel is needed for a geometrical model reconstruction stept that construct a 3D model of the blood vessel.
 This 3D model will then need more information like blood viscocity, and inlet outlet placement to be used as the simulation parameter.
 These information are going to be added by the user in domain definition step.
 Next, the 3D